Bullet Journal Collection in the Jibun Techo (2018 Biz Mini)

 Incidentally, be advised: when ideas seem in short supply, I plan a brief but effective 48 hour retreat.
 The Newport News, Virginia area serves as a favorite option, as do some areas along North Carolina’s eastern seaboard.
 Without fail, as I gaze at the ocean at either locale, new ideas gush!

 What I truly love about these and similarly formatted Jibun Tech pages → ya get two checkboxes per entry.
 Sometimes I’ll visit a particular park on, say, serial Fridays at 4:45p.
 Reason: birds, as creatures of habit, tend to repeat visits along the same timeline.
 What I “grrr, just missed him!” with my camera last Friday around 4:45p, I’ll likely catch the following Friday around the same time.
+These double-slots embrace such serial entries.

 Book & Movies Lists → Audible and Kindle Books to Tackle